Terry Pierce: Denver Broncos

 Pierce was chosen by the Denver Broncos in the second round (51st overall) in the 2003 NFL draft.
 On July 25, he signed a four-year, $2.7 million contract that included a $1.32 million signing bonus.

 During his rookie season in 2004, Pierce was inactive for the first seven games of the regular season.
 He made his NFL debut on October 26 against the Baltimore Ravens, but did not record any statistics.
 The following week, he posted three tackles (two solo) against the New England Patriots.
 On November 16, Pierce suffered a torn pectoral muscle and was subsequently placed on injured reserve, ending his season.

 In 2004, Pierce was to battle Donnie Spragan and Jashon Sykes for the starting strong-side linebacker job.
 However, Pierce suffered a sprained medial collateral ligament in August, losing his chance at the job.
 He was able to recover in time for the regular season opener, but played primarily on special teams during the season and recorded just five tackles in 15 games.

 Pierce was moved from inside to outside linebacker in the 2005 offseason, and worked there throughout the preseason.
 However, he was waived on September 3 at the conclusion of the preseason.
 He worked out for the Seattle Seahawks and Dallas Cowboys on separate occasions in October 2005, but was not signed.

 Houston Texans

-On January 18, 2006 the Houston Texans signed Pierce to a future contract.
-However, he was released on July 14 before training camp began.
+On January 18, 2006, the Houston Texans signed Pierce to a future contract.
+However, he was released on July 14, before training camp began.

+Coaching career

+On March 24, 2025, Cozart was hired to serve as the co-defensive coordinator and safeties coach at Bishop Miege High School.